EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 ### Enabling and configuring the JWT authentication

 Now, we need to tell it how to actually perform the check.
 To do that, we need to install the [`Microsoft.AspNetCore.Authentication.JwtBearer`](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer) NuGet package.
-We can do from the `VehicleQuotes` directory with the following command:
+We can do that from the `VehicleQuotes` directory with the following command:

 ```sh
 $ dotnet add package Microsoft.AspNetCore.Authentication.JwtBearer